• Skip to primary navigation

 Ingredients

-Chicken – This curry is made using skinless boneless chicken thighs or chicken breasts.
+Chicken – This curry uses skinless, boneless chicken thighs or chicken breasts.

 Vegetables – I like to load the Panang curry with vegetables along with the chicken.
-I have added red bell peppers, yellow bell peppers, and broccoli, but you can go ahead in add more veggies such as mushrooms, eggplant, baby corn, snap peas, bamboo shoots, beans, carrots, etc.
+I have added red bell peppers, yellow bell peppers, and broccoli, but you can add more veggies, such as mushrooms, eggplant, baby corn, snap peas, bamboo shoots, green beans, carrots, etc.

-My fav brand of Panang curry paste is Real Thai and Mae Ploy.
-If you are looking for a vegan paste, then look out for Maesri or A Taste Of Thai brand.
+My fav brand of Panang paste is Real Thai and Mae Ploy.
+If you are looking for a vegan paste, look out for Maesri or A Taste Of Thai.

 This paste can be made at home from scratch as well.
 Scroll down to get the recipe.

-Coconut Milk – Coconut milk adds a distinct flavor and also minimizes the spice level of the curry making it nice and mild.
+Coconut Milk – Full-fat coconut milk adds a distinct flavor and minimizes the curry’s spice level, making it nice and mild.
 It also makes this curry rich and creamy.

 Some people also add a little cashew paste to make the curry richer.

 Palm Sugar – Palm sugar adds a little sweetness to the curry making it even more delicious.
-If you cannot find palm sugar, you can use brown sugar instead.
+If you cannot find palm sugar, use brown sugar instead.

-Red Chilies – For that much-needed spiciness, add in fresh Thai bird’s eye red chilies.
-It is great if you can find Thai red chilies, if not you can use normal red chilies too.
+Red Chilies – Add fresh Thai bird’s eye red chilies for that much-needed spiciness.
+It is great if you get Thai red chilies; if not, you can also use normal red chilies.

 You can increase or decrease the chilies as per your taste and preference.